taraniselsu/TacLifeSupport/README.md

 ### How to use

-Add the following lines to any part that you want to have the Life Support functionality:

-	MODULE
-	{
-		name = LifeSupportModule
-	}

-And add the resources.
+Make sure that you pack enough supplies when sending manned missions.
+Use recyclers to extend the range.
+Watch the Life Support Monitoring window to see when your ships are estimated to run out.

 ### Installation procedure